Frequently Asked Questions

 If your dentist feels the infection is harmful or your body is not fighting it effectively they may prescribe antibiotics.
 Your Ottawa general dentist will also want to treat the underlying cause of an oral infection to prevent it from reoccurring in the future.
 Causes may include tooth decay, periodontal disease, tooth cracks, and weakened fillings.
 Do not ignore the signs of oral infection.
 Practice good oral hygiene on a daily basis and have your mouth and teeth examined by a dentist.

 What Exactly Are Crowns And Bridges And Are They Right For Me?

 A dental crown is a custom-designed, tooth-shaped restoration that is fitted over the prepared surface of a damaged tooth to recapture the appearance and function of the tooth.
 A bridge is used to replace one or more missing teeth and is usually attached securely to the existing teeth on either side of the gap.
 Recent developments in dental techniques and materials have allowed dentists to provide crown and bridge restorations that are virtually indistinguishable from a person’s natural teeth in both form and function.

 If you suffer from lost teeth or teeth that are badly damaged by decay or from an accident, crowns or bridges may be able to repair their appearance and preserve their function.

-Feel free to contact our offices if you would like more information on crowns and bridges.
+Feel free to contact your Ottawa general dentist at our offices if you would like more information on crowns and bridges.